linuxlawson/monthly-planner/README.md

 ## Monthly Planner

-**About:**
-This is a monthly planner concerning chores/duties for you and/or your kids (if you have),
+A monthly planner that can be used by you and/or your kids (if you have),
 with entry fields to be filled in for: Daily, Weekly, and Monthly chores/duties.
 Also,  entry fields for name and month, and a text box for any additional notes.